-Introduced as part of the Balanced Budget Act (BBA) of 1997, the therapy cap was intended as a temporary solution to controlling Medicare costs.
-However, despite a longstanding push to repeal the cap, Congress has continued to renew it each year since it was first established.
-For 2017, the cap amount is $1,980 for physical and speech therapy combined and $1,980 for occupational therapy.
-The cap does not reset for each diagnosis; so, even if a patient seeks therapy related to multiple diagnoses over the course of the benefit period, all of those services would count toward that patient's $1,980 limit.
-Still, to ensure the cap does not prevent Medicare patients from obtaining medically necessary care, Congress also has passed legislation every year that allows exceptions for exceeding the cap.
-In 2017, there is a two-tiered exceptions process.
+Introduced as part of the Balanced Budget Act (BBA) of 1997, the therapy cap was intended as a temporary solution to control Medicare costs.
+However, despite a longstanding push to repeal the cap, Congress continued to renew it each year after it was first established.
+But in 2018, the hard cap was finally repealed—and replaced with a soft cap (a.k.a. an annual threshold amount).
+That means therapists must continue to track their patients’ progress toward the threshold each year—and affix the KX modifier to all claims for medically necessary services that exceed this threshold (in 2019, the threshold is $2,040 for PT and SLP services combined and $2,040 for OT services).
+Just like the cap, the threshold does not reset for each diagnosis; so, even if a patient seeks therapy related to multiple diagnoses over the course of the benefit period, all of those services count toward that patient's threshold.
+Still, the threshold is not intended to prevent Medicare patients from obtaining medically necessary care.

-According to CMS, the therapy cap applies to all Part B outpatient therapy services furnished in:
+According to CMS, the therapy threshold applies to all Part B outpatient therapy services furnished in:

 - private practices